envytools/envytools/hwdocs/gpu.rst

   - NVE4 subfamily: NVE4, NVE7, NVE6, NVEA, NVF0, NVF1, NV108
   - NV117 subfamily: NV117

-Whenever a range of chipsets is mentioned in the documentation, it's written as "NVxx:NVyy".
-This is left-inclusive, right-noninclusive range of chipset ids as sorted in the preceding list.
-For example, NVA0:NVA8 means chipsets NVA0, NVAA, NVAC, NVA3, NVA5.
-NV20:NV30 effectively means all NV20 family cards.
+Whenever a range of GPUs is mentioned in the documentation, it's written as "NVxx:NVyy".
+This is left-inclusive, right-noninclusive range of GPU ids as sorted in the preceding list.
+For example, NVA0:NVA8 means GPUs NVA0, NVAA, NVAC, NVA3, NVA5.
+NV20:NV30 effectively means all NV20 family GPUs.

 NV01 family: NV01